-To avoid making this mistake, consider opening a separate payroll account for your collected and contributed taxes.
+Consider opening a separate payroll bank account for your collected and contributed taxes.
 This will help ensure you don’t use your payroll taxes to pay for other business expenses.
 You can also create a cash reserve for your business.
 If you become short on cash, you can access your emergency funds rather than payroll tax funds.

 7. Distribute Payroll Duties Among Your HR Staff